Initialize a Node

 Note that disk-paths cannot be changed after a node has been provisioned, and has thus either become a cluster of one node, or has been added to a cluster of other nodes.

 The examples in the subsections below show how to initialize the same node; using the CLI, and the REST API respectively.
-Note that UI-based initialization only be performed as part of the overall provisioning process.

 The examples assume: